By the end of this section, you will be able to:

 But what justifies basic beliefs?
 If basic beliefs function so as to justify other beliefs, then they too must be justified.
 If the foundation is not justified, then none of the beliefs that rest on it are justified.
 According to foundationalism, the beliefs that make up the foundation are justified beliefs, but they are justified non-inferential beliefs.
 Foundational beliefs must be non-inferential (not based on inference) because if they were inferential, they would get their justification from another source, and they would no longer be foundational.
 Foundational beliefs are supposed to be where the justification stops.

-The strongest objection against foundationalism targets the nature of basic beliefs.
 What is a basic belief, and what are the reasons for thinking basic beliefs are justified?
-French philosopher René Descartes (1596–1650) was a foundationalist, and he held that people’s basic beliefs are infallible (Descartes 1986).
-An infallible belief is one that cannot be mistaken.
+French philosopher René Descartes (1596–1650) was a foundationalist, and he held that people’s basic beliefs are indubitable (Descartes 2008).
+An indubitable belief is one that cannot be mistaken.
 Clearly, if the foundation is made of beliefs that cannot be mistaken, then it is justified.
 But why think that foundational beliefs cannot be mistaken?
 Descartes thought that whatever a subject can clearly and distinctly conceive of in their mind, they can take to be true because God would not allow them to be fooled.
-As an illustration of how some beliefs might be infallible, recall that knowledge by acquaintance is direct and unmediated knowledge.
+As an illustration of how some beliefs might be indubitable, recall that knowledge by acquaintance is direct and unmediated knowledge.
 Acquaintance is unmediated by other ways of knowing, including inference, so beliefs gained though acquaintance are non-inferential, which is what the foundationalist wants.
 Beliefs gained via acquaintance are also justified, which is why Russell deems them knowledge.
 As an example, imagine that you see a green orb in your field of vision.
 You may not know whether the green orb is due to something in your environment, but you cannot be mistaken about the fact that you visually experience the green orb.
 Hence, knowledge by acquaintance is a possible candidate for the foundation of beliefs.

 Coherentism is the view that justification, and thus knowledge, is structured not like a house but instead like a web.
 More precisely, coherentism argues that a belief is justified if it is embedded in a network of coherent, mutually supported beliefs.
 Think of a web.
 Each strand in a web is not that strong by itself, but when the strands are connected to multiple other strands and woven together, the result is a durable network.
 Similarly, a subject’s justification for individual beliefs, taken alone, is not that strong.
 But when those beliefs are situated in a system of many mutually supporting beliefs, the justification grows stronger.
 Justification emerges from the structure of a belief system (BonJour 1985).